 As soon as you decide to start a debt payoff journey, make it known to those closest to you.

-There is really ONE visual that by and large will make the biggest impact on your success as you work through the Dave Ramsey baby steps.
+There is really ONE visual that by and large will make the biggest impact on your success as you work through Ramsey’s Baby Steps.

 A solid, easy-to-use, visually-based budget template.

 What do I mean by that?

 I mean a quick-hit template that you can update at a minute’s notice.
 Hang it on your fridge door and you’ll visually know if you’re on track or not each month.

 If you’re the type that prefers a digital budget, that’s totally fine too.
 You might consider something like Mint or Personal Capital to help you keep track of where your money is and what it’s doing for you.

 But if you don’t use a visual budget and keep it visible, then consider trying a different debt tracking chart.
 If you don’t like the debt avalanche method, just the debt snowball method- or vice versa!